24 Preludes and Fugues (Shostakovich): Form and structure

-Each piece is in two parts—a prelude and a fugue—varying in pace, length and complexity (for example, Fugue No. 13 in F♯ major is in five voices, while Fugue No. 9 in E major is in only two voices).
+Each piece is in two parts—a prelude and fugue—varying in pace, length and complexity (for example, Fugue No. 13 in F♯ major is in five voices, while Fugue No. 9 in E major is in only two voices).

 The pieces proceed in relative major/minor pairs around the circle of fifths: first C major and A minor (prelude and fugue nos.
 1 and 2), then to one sharp (G major, E minor), two sharps (D major, B minor), and so on, ending with D minor (1 flat).
 Chopin's 24 Preludes, Op.
 28, and Shostakovich's own earlier 24 Preludes, Op.
 34 are organized in the same way.

 Relationship to Bach's The Well-Tempered Clavier

 J.S.
 Bach's The Well-Tempered Clavier, an earlier set of 48 preludes and fugues, are widely held to be the direct inspiration for Shostakovich's cycle, largely based on the work's composition history.

 References to and quotations from Bach's cycle appear throughout the work.
 For example, Shostakovich begins his C major prelude, the first piece in the cycle, with exactly the same notes that Bach uses in his own C major prelude, BWV 846, which likewise begins The Well-Tempered Clavier.
 Likewise, the composers' second fugues (A minor for Shostakovich, C minor for Bach) utilize very similar opening rhythms for their fugue subjects (two 16th notes followed by 3 eighth notes, twice in a row).
 In addition to more direct quotation, Shostakovich also at points imitates the various types of preludes found in the Bach cycle (and in other, similar, Baroque compositions).
 For example, his A minor prelude is a figuration prelude—a prelude in which the same hand position is used throughout the piece.
 Examples of this abound in Baroque keyboard literature from composers such as Johann Caspar Ferdinand Fischer, from whom Bach drew inspiration for his own figuration preludes (the C major and the D minor, for example).

 On a larger scale, the whole structure, ordered and sequenced as it is with no apparent extra-musical narrative, is largely a response to Bach.
 In Bach's cycle, however, the pieces are arranged in parallel major/minor pairs ascending the chromatic scale (C major, C minor, C♯ major, C♯ minor etc.), which differs from Shostakovich's Op.
 87.

-There are also several references and musical ideas taken from Shostakovich's own work or anticipating future work.